onehr/crust/README.md

         return EXIT_SUCCESS;
 }
 ```
-This is actually a unit test, it can test every function works correctly,
+This can actually be an unit test, it can test every function works correctly,
 if everything goes fine, this program should retrun `EXIT_SUCCESS`, if there's something wrong, it will return 1,
 which is `EXIT_FAILURE`.